kevaleb/wineryguild.com/_posts/2016-05-31-why-it-sucks-to-sell-wine-online.md

 The bad news is…

-## There aren't many e-commerce tools that will help keep you in compliance with these shipping laws.
+## There aren't many e-commerce tools that keep you in compliance with the shipping laws.

 So in a world where putting up a website and selling directly to customers should be the easiest thing we do.
 We find ourselves with only a few overly complex, outdated & expensive options to choose from.